 What to Do When You Feel Like You’re Going to Die

-- Cognitive Behavioral Therapy (CBT): CBT is one of the most popular forms of therapy, and has been proven to help treat sources of anxiety.
+CBT is one of the most popular forms of therapy, and has been proven to help treat sources of anxiety.
 CBT works on the principle that our thoughts affect our feelings, instead of being affected by the situation around us.
 Through this methodology, CBT can give you techniques to address the causes of your fears and worries, and will also give you several tools to work on those fears until they no longer hold so much power over you.
-Most therapists use CBT in their practices, so your best bet in starting CBT is to find a therapist that you like.
+Most therapists use CBT in their practices, so your best bet in starting CBT is finding a therapist that you like.

-- Medication: There are several types of medication that have been proven to help reduce anxiety symptoms.
-One of the most commonly prescribed are anti-depressants.
-Selective Serotonin Reuptake Inhibitors (SSRIs) and Serotonin and Norepinephrine Reuptake Inhibitors help by preventing certain parts of the brain from absorbing too much serotonin or norepinephrine.
-Other helpful medications include beta blockers, antihistamines, and anticonvulsants.
-A psychiatrist can help you figure out what kind of medication is best to help your anxiety.
+There are several types of medication that have been proven to help reduce anxiety symptoms.
+The most commonly prescribed are a type of anti-depressants called Selective Serotonin Reuptake Inhibitors (SSRIs) and Serotonin and Norepinephrine Reuptake Inhibitors (SNRIs).
+These help by preventing certain parts of the brain from absorbing too much serotonin or norepinephrine, which are hormones which stimulate the fight-or-flight response in the body.
+Other helpful medications include beta blockers, antihistamines and anticonvulsants.
+A psychiatrist can help you figure out what kind of medication is best, if it is necessary at all.

-- Exercise: getting the right amount of exercise has also proven to help mental health overall by giving your anxiety an outlet.
-Getting physical exercise helps decrease your body’s level of tension and helps improve your sleep and mood.
-Even getting a ten minute walk will give you the anti anxiety effects of exercise.
+The right amount of exercise has been proven to improve mental health by giving your anxiety an outlet.
+Physical exercise helps decrease your levels of stress and improve your sleep and mood.
+Even a short, 10-minute walk provides anti-anxiety benefits.

-- Yoga and Meditation: One study has found that regular yoga practices helps drastically reduce anxiety levels.
-While many people are hesitant to start trying yoga, those who practiced it for 10 days found a significant decrease in their overall anxiety levels.
-Being mindful helps improve your mental focus and gives your brain tools to help be aware of how you are feeling.
+One study has found that regular yoga practice helps drastically reduce anxiety levels.
+While many participants in this study were hesitant to start trying yoga, those who practiced it for 10 days found a significant decrease in their overall anxiety levels.
+Check out Spire’s quick guide on how to start using yoga to lower anxiety.

 Anxiety can make you feel like the world is ending.
-Feeling like you are dying is a common mistake made by people who feel anxious all the time.
 However, most of the time, your mind is getting away from you and jumping to conclusions.
 Try to remember that your anxiety is making things out to be worse than they are, and work on getting yourself to a calm and peaceful state of mind.
-Getting long term treatment can also help reduce the likelihood of anxiety attacks, and help you live a happier life.
+Getting long-term treatment can also help reduce the likelihood of anxiety attacks and help you live a happier life.